fnplus/feedback/.github/ISSUE_TEMPLATE/feature-enhancement.md

 ---
 name: Feature Enhancement
 about: Suggest an idea to improve an existing feature.
-If this doesn’t look right, choose a different type.
 title: 'Issue: Feature Enhancement'
 labels: ''
 assignees: ''